 With great generosity, Mrs Levy has given us her story, so that we can pass this on and share it with people.
 Trestle Theatre have teamed up with Small Nose Productions to deliver this incredible story about Rachel's extraordinary resilience and survival from the worst horror our world has ever seen, the Holocaust.

-We will be delivering this story along with outreach and educational workshops that support curriculum and build character; beginning at Trestle Arts Base on September the 28th 2018.
+We will be delivering this story along with outreach and educational workshops that support curriculum and build character.

 ‘Rachel’ has been made possible through funding from Arts Council England and Lewisham Council.

 “Yarico” a powerfully emotional story of love and betrayal in the 17c.’

 Yarico is the true story of a 17c.
 Amerindian woman who saved the life of a British merchant; after falling in love and sailing to Barbados, he sold her into slavery.
 The issues within the story include ideological and theatrical exploration of ‘being enslaved’ in both historical and contemporary contexts, culturally diverse relationships and the power of music as a tool for expression in response to adversity.